ravigubbala/awspractice/README.md

 11. Leave default values for all other settings and click "Create Repository".

 12. Once repository is created, click on repository name.
 It will take you to image details.
-Take a note of the value in "Image URI" column. which will be used in later.
+Take a note of the value in "Image URI" column which will be used in later.

-13. Go to IAM > Roles from AWS COnsole.
+13. Go to IAM > Roles from AWS Console.

 14. Click on "Create Role" and in the next page select "Elastic Container Service" and then select "Elastic Container Service Task" and click "Next: Permissions".

-15. IN the next page, search and select "AmazonEC2ContainerServiceRole" policy.
+15. In the next page, search and select "AmazonEC2ContainerServiceRole" policy.

 16. Leave default values in all other pages and enter role name of your choice in the last page and click "Create Role".